ARRIVAL AND CHECK-IN

 When is the application deadline?

 Because of the popularity of the Young Artists Institute we encourage students to complete their applications early and submit them in a timely fashion.
-We anticipate demand will exceed capacity in 2017.
+We anticipate demand will exceed capacity in 2018.
 Individual applications will not be reviewed until all documentation has been received and files are complete.
-Applications received by April 1 will receive a $50 early bird discount on tuition.
-The General Application Deadline is May 5.
+The General Application Deadline is May 4.
 Applications submitted after the general deadline will be added to our waitlist and reviewed as space becomes available.
 We will notify successful applicants beginning in early spring.
 No applications will be accepted after June 9.
-IMPORTANT DATES:

 When will students be notified of acceptance?